ssmall90/Suggestion_App/README.md

 ## Overview

-The Suggestion App is a web application built with the Blazor framework, allowing developers to create interactive web UIs using C#.
-This app serves as a practical example of building a server-side Blazor application, demonstrating various concepts and techniques taught in the course.
+The Suggestion App is a web application built with the Blazor framework.
+This repo serves as a practical example of building a server-side Blazor application, integerated with a mongodb database, demonstrating the various concepts and techniques taught in the course.

 ## Key Features

 - **Blazor Server:** Utilizes the Blazor framework for building interactive web UIs with C#.
 - **.NET and C#:** Built on the .NET framework using the C# programming language.
+- **MongoDB:** Integreated with MongoDb to store data/documents.
+- **Azure Authentication:** Implements microsoft azure's active direcoty B2C, utilising user flows such as susi, edit, and reset .
 - **Code-Along Course:** Follows a code-along course by Tim Corey on YouTube.

 ## Resources